Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-A strong majority (82.5%) agree that UPI is convenient, confirming its acceptance and ease of use among respondents.
+A strong majority (82.5%) agree or strongly agree that UPI is convenient, confirming its acceptance and ease of use among respondents.
+Only 7.5% disagree, demonstrating overwhelming positive sentiment toward UPI's user experience.

 ---